Power BI Alternative: Which Is the Right Tool for Your BI Needs?

 Power BI dashboard example (resource: Introduction to dashboards)

-Power BI and GoodData are strong cloud-based competitors in the BI market and offer comprehensive solutions for various industries.
+Power BI and GoodData are strong cloud-based competitors in the BI market, offering comprehensive solutions for various industries.
 Let’s examine how the two tools compare across different features.

 Data integration